 Understanding the Importance of Paternity

 Essentially, paternity is synonymous with fatherhood.
-Establishing paternity establishes a man as the legal father of a child, which can have profound impact on matters such as child support, child custody and parenting plans.
+Establishing paternity establishes a man as the legal father of a child, which can have a profound impact on matters such as child support, child custody, and parenting plans.
 In some situations, paternity is assumed.
 For example, if a woman is married and has a child, her husband is assumed to be the legal father.
 To prove otherwise would require genetic testing for paternity.
-There is also something called a “voluntary acknowledgement of paternity” which is a document two people can sign to establish the legal father, regardless of whether the man is the biological father.
+There is also something called a “voluntary acknowledgment of paternity” which is a document two people can sign to establish the legal father, regardless of whether the man is the biological father.

 If you need to establish paternity, we invite you to contact the team at Miller Law Group, P.C. for a free case evaluation.